Control Panel

 Craft also has multiple editions, some of which give you access to additional control panel features.

-- A header , displaying a title and controls for the current screen;
+- A header displays the page’s title and actions for the current screen.

-- Tabs, splitting the screen’s content or settings into logical groups (not pictured);
+- Tabs may split the screen’s content or settings into logical groups (not pictured).
+The selected tab is appended to the current URL as a hash.

 You will see these same page components crop up in other screens—and even in slideouts!